A short break in the Lake District – a 3-day complete guide

 We ended our evening at the resort’s newest restaurant, Blue Smoke on the Bay.
 The ingredients, ambience and service match the other perfectly, and there’s zero chance of leaving hungry.
 Our dinner was outstanding, ending our first day on a massive, and very full, high note.

-Our fabulous suite at the Winander Club at Low Wood Bay Resort & Spa – short breaks in the Lake District
+Our fabulous suite at the Winander Club at Low Wood Bay Resort & Spa — Lake District breaks

 “Believe everything you read about Buttermere Lake because it’s true.
 It’s the most special and striking lake we visited in the Lake District….”